 CorrectEnglish supports APA and MLA style guides.

-Known affectionately as a robotic copy editor, EditMinion is free, easy to use, and lightning fast.
+Tired of having your readers spot the same common mistakes over and over again?
+Try using EditMinion — known affectionately as a robotic copy editor, EditMinion is free, easy to use, and lightning fast.
 You’ll get a comprehensive overview at a glance.
 EditMinion shows you the most frequently occuring words, average sentence length, and the longest sentence by words.
 It highlights adverbs, weak works, passive phrases, and cliches.
 You can also toggle on or off EditMinion’s search parameters individually.